 Change your perspective of the past.

-America’s history will never look the same after a visit to the St. Augustine Lighthouse & Museum.
-From the breathtaking views of the Nation’s Oldest City to the artifacts recovered from our ancestors’ vessels, the St. Augustine Lighthouse & Museum covers centuries of history from in and around St. Augustine, Florida.
+America’s history will never look the same after a visit to the St. Augustine Lighthouse & Maritime Museum.
+From the breathtaking views of Northeast Florida to the artifacts recovered from our ancestors’ vessels, the St. Augustine Lighthouse & Maritime Museum covers centuries of history from in and around St. Augustine, Florida.

 Meet the sailors and lightkeepers who protected the coast.

 Discover the stories of past lightkeepers, sailors and fishermen who shaped and protected the coast of Florida for more than 500 years.
 From the first lightkeepers who hauled oil buckets up the tower every night to the fishing pioneers who made St. Augustine the shrimp boat capital of the world, the Keepers’ House museum covers centuries of maritime history and educational exhibits.

 Please click on any of the options below to review this important information before your visit.
 If you have any questions, please call us at (904) 829-0745.» Hours

 - The St. Augustine Lighthouse & Museum is open daily from 9:00 a.m. to 6:00 p.m.

 - Extended hours during holidays and summer months.

 - From time to time we do close the lighthouse tower due to weather and other events.
 Hours are subject to change.

 - GPS Address: 100 Red Cox Road, St. Augustine, FL 32080